Taras610/my-static-web-app-and-api/angular-app/README.md

 1. Enter the name of your new repository as _my-static-web-app_

-1. Clone your new repository
+1. Clone your new repositoryyy

    ```bash
    git clone https://github.com/your-github-organization/my-static-web-app